 Sanjay Pinto, Worker Institute at Cornell and Rutgers School of Management and Labor Relations

-Dr. John Flores, Co-Director of Social Justice Institute, Case Western Reserve University
+John Flores, Associate Professor of Immigration History & Co-Director of the Social Justice Institute, CWRU

 Wall Street private equity firms use debt financing to acquire or effectively control thousands of companies that employ millions of workers.
 Private equity firms have wreaked havoc at household names like Sears, General Motors, Payless, and Staples, all in the hopes of turning a quick profit.
 In 2018, after private equity-owned Toys R Us announced it would close all of its US stores and lay off 30,000 workers, the Fair Workweek Initiative, Organization United for Respect, and allied organizations sprang into action.
 Months of coordinated Toys R Us worker organizing and advocacy resulted in private equity firms Bain and KKR paying $20 million into a severance fund for impacted workers.
 Coming off this victory, advocates are pivoting to support workers at struggling retailers like Sears and Kmart while pushing for broader policy change.
 Using the retail sector and the Toys R Us victory as a case study, this workshop will discuss the regulatory strategies and worker organizing efforts underway to hold private equity accountable.
 This panel will 1) outline the destabilizing role of private equity in our economy, 2) highlight vital lessons from the frontline retail workers who successfully fought back, 3) profile original research on the scale of private equity’s reach and political influence, and 4) identify points of intervention against private equity so organizers, researchers, and frontline workers can proactively shape the future of work.